ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 ## Introduction

-In the complex landscape of computer systems security, the management of secrets holds a pivotal role, influencing not only individual components but also the overarching supply chain integrity.
+Among the many complexities of computer systems security, the management of secrets holds a pivotal role, influencing not only individual components but also the overarching supply chain integrity.
 Secrets, in this context, refer to any sensitive information that must be kept confidential to maintain the security of a system.
 This includes, but is not limited to, passwords, API keys, cryptographic keys, and access tokens.